 What every parent of a freshman should know...

-As a parent, you want your student to enjoy their college experience and it may be the first time they have been a significant distance away from home for months at a time.
-You also understand that part of their new adventure includes many opportunities be learn how to be independent and self-reliant.
-At the same time, you want to participate, although at a distance, in their success.
-Here are a few tips and hints on how you can assist them.
+As a parent, you want your student to enjoy their college experience to the fullest.
+For many students this may be the first time they have been a significant distance from home for months at a time.
+You also understand that part of their new adventure includes many opportunities to learn how to be independent and self-reliant.
+Many parents have found the book "You're on your Own (but I'm here if you need me)", by Marjorie Savage, to be helpful in learning this balance.
+Here are a few other tips.

 Financial stresses can prove to be quite the distraction for a college student, and attending college today can be quite costly.
 Besides paying tuition, room and board, and books, college students often face a multitude of smaller expenses that add up quickly.
 Discuss finances with your student before they leave home.
 Perhaps you want to give them a short course on budget planning.
 Be open and honest with your student about how much you can contribute above and beyond the necessities.
 Discuss with your student your expectations about their financial responsibility while they are away from home and jointly agree to a budget.
 You may also want to discuss on-campus employment if appropriate as well as time management.

 Be advised and educated on what type of financial aid is available for your student.
-Not only is it important to know what type of aid is available, but you should also educate yourself and your student on the repayment that will be required.
 Also, be sure to file the FAFSA as early as possible to ensure you are able to get the maximum funding.
 Plan on completing your personal income tax return in January or February.
 Financial aid offices distribute much of their aid on a first-come, first-served basis, so keeping one step ahead of the game is crucial.
-The longer you wait to get started, the more you’re going to pay in the end.

-There are numerous local and national banks and credit unions to choose from close to campus.
-They can provide information regarding student loans, personal loans, and checking and saving accounts, as well as convenient cash withdrawals and money transfers.
-Parents may want to take advantage of the Gold Card Services to deposit money directly into their student’s Gold Card Account (link)
+Colorado College has secured relationships with the banks linked above to assist your student with student loans, personal loans, and checking and saving accounts, as well as convenient cash withdrawals and money transfers.
+There is an ATM in the Worner Campus Center.
+Parents may want to take advantage of the Gold Card Services to deposit money directly into their student’s Gold Card Account.

 Health Care Services